 Well, the AK-III is the model for you.

-Although this model is relatively easy to use, there is one big caveat.
+Like the Duo, this model is relatively easy to use, but there is one big caveat.
 This is an industrial-grade pneumatic tufting gun, so to use it you’ll need some kind of compressed air system.
+Personally, I recommend this one, but there are plenty of other options out there.

 Again, it’s capable of both cut pile and loop pile work, but it’s considerably heavier and more finicky to set up than the other models on the list.